Preservatives in wine

 What regulations apply?

 Sulphur is an authorised additive for use as an anti-oxidant in wine (including organic wines) as long as the total addition does not exceed 250mg/L and 400mg/L for certain sweet wines.
-This limit is set by Foodstandards Australia and New Zealand.
+This limit is set by National Health and Medical Research Council – Food Standards Code 4.5.1.
 Even if Sulphur Dioxide is not added to wine there will always be a small amount of Sulphur Dioxide present as it is a by-product of alcoholic fermentation.

 The addition of liquid Sulphur Dioxide directly into a wine appears as preservative 220 on a wine label.
 Addition as Salts of Sulphur that are dissolved in water and when added to the wine appear on wine labels as preservative 221, 222, 223, 224, 225 or 228.

-Buy SO2GO now and enjoy your wine, without the preservatives.
+Buy SO2GO now and enjoy healthy wine, without the preservatives.